 Naval petty officers occasionally need a break from all the work of telling the regular enlisted men what to do.
 They take time out for a beer at the “Acey Deucey Club,” a retreat for 1st and 2nd Class Petty Officers.

 The rest of the sailors might be stuck watching television.
 For those overseas or on a ship, the television programs they’re watching are programmed and sent to them by AFRTS (pronounced A-farts.)
 It stands for Armed Forces Radio and Television System.
-(These guys would probably trade a TV for the petty officers’ beer.)

 Of course, when the sailors get paid, they take their money and go out on what they call “Amateur Night.”
 That’s what happens when men who are anxious for some R&R get too much money all at once, and have a limited amount of time to spend it. (it’s also called being broke the following morning.)

 This refers to the raising the anchor on a ship.
-When it’s “aweigh,” it’s no longer holding the ship in place, but even if the ship isn’t moving, it’s considered to be under way to its destination.
+When it’s “aweigh,” it’s no longer holding the ship in place, but even if the ship isn’t moving, it’s considered to be underway to its destination.